The Church of Jesus Christ of Latter-day Saints: Comparison with Nicene Christianity

 The LDS Church shares various teachings with other branches of Christianity.
-These include a belief in the Bible, the divinity of Jesus, and his atonement and resurrection.
-LDS theology also includes belief in the doctrine of salvation through Jesus alone, restorationism, millennialism, continuationism, conditional substitutionary atonement or penal substitution, and a form of apostolic succession.
+These include a belief in the Bible, the divinity of Jesus, his atonement and resurrection, and a form of apostolic succession.

-Nevertheless, the LDS Church differs from other churches within contemporary Christianity in other ways.
+The LDS Church differs from other churches within contemporary Christianity in other ways.
 Differences between the LDS Church and most of traditional Christianity include disagreement about the nature of God, belief in a theory of human salvation that includes three heavens, a doctrine of exaltation which includes the ability of humans to become gods and goddesses in the afterlife, a belief in continuing revelation and an open scriptural canon, and unique ceremonies performed privately in temples, such as the endowment and sealing ceremonies.
 A number of major Christian denominations view the LDS Church as standing apart from creedal Christianity.
 However, church members self-identify as Christians.

 The faith itself views other modern Christian faiths as having departed from true Christianity by way of a general apostasy and maintains that it is a restoration of 1st-century Christianity and the only true and authorized Christian church.
 Church leaders assert it is the only true church and that other churches do not have the authority to act in Jesus' name.